-- Working with a student to perform course substitutions.
-Not every class offered overseas is an exact match to courses at UW-Green Bay; that’s the point!
+- Work with a student to perform course substitutions.
+Not every class offered abroad is an exact match to courses at UW-Green Bay; that’s the point!
 Allow flexibility in transferability.

 - Don’t wait for a student to ask you about study abroad; pose the question, “have you considered participating in a study abroad program?”

 - Don’t hesitate to refer students to the Office of International Education.
 Without your encouragement a student may never visit our office, and we can spend time with each student in selecting the program that is right for them.

 Anything that you can do to promote the idea of study abroad and encourage participation is greatly appreciated!
 Our study abroad advisers are available to help answer any questions.